hirohtk/weather/README.md

 **Main Features**:
 - Geolocation and Google Places API for user coordinate updating and storage to database
 - Hourly and 4-day forecast weather with graph for rain probability
-- Real-time chat with websockets
+- Real-time friend weather status and chat with websockets

 **Major technologies used**:
 - React JS